hiba-s3/Conflict-Data-Analysis-Syria-Case-Study/README.md

 ## 🛡 License

+This project is intended for educational and academic use only.
-Educational use only.
-Conflict data and analysis are for learning purposes.
+The data used is either publicly available or anonymized and analyzed solely for research purposes.